 Bruce is the daughter of Kirk and Marleen Bruce, both graduates of the University of Pittsburgh.
 Kirk was a standout guard at Pitt from 1971-75 and was drafted by the Utah Stars of the former American Basketball Association (ABA).
 He returned to his alma mater, serving as the head coach for the women's team from 1985-98.
 Kirk currently serves as an associate athletic director, overseeing the administration and day-to-day operations of several Olympic sports.

-She has two sisters: Chelsea and Courteney.
+Bruce graduated from Duquesne in 2007 with dual major of sports marketing and supply chain management.
+She received her MBA from Duquesne in 2009.
+Carmen has two sisters: Chelsea and Courteney.
 Courteney is a graduate of the University of Pittsburgh.